Stuart Charles Black

 I remember being so excited about the beat I made.
 I showed it to a co-worker at the time, and he instantly fell in love with it.
-It made me feel amazing to connect with someone musically, and have them really be affected by the sound.
+It made me feel amazing to connect with someone musically and have them really be affected by the sound.
 I asked him if I should add a bass line and he said to me “Never ever change this beat, keep it the way it is”.
-To this day I have not altered it in anyway.
+To this day I have not altered it in any way.

 People have compared some of my work to the likes of 9th Wonder and J Dilla, and that in itself is truly flattering.
 I appreciate comments like those because it does make me feel good.
-I’ve always made beats for the love of them, and at this point I can truly say that without reservation given how long I’ve been doing it.
+I’ve always made beats for the love of the craft, and at this point, I can truly say that without reservation given how long I’ve been doing it.
 I think something that you’d still do even if you made no money from it is an example of true passion.

 Nowadays, I am constantly digging through old vinyl, forever in search of amazing sounds, some of which get lost in .25c bins at my local thrift store.
 I have been told I have a good ear for music, and enjoy chopping samples as well as looping sounds and adding to them.